SiaFoundation/siad/doc/api/index.html.md

 **potentialstoragerevenue** | hastings
-The amount of revenue that the host stands to earn if all storage proofs are submitted corectly and in time.
+The amount of revenue that the host stands to earn if all storage proofs are submitted correctly and in time.

 **riskedstoragecollateral** | hastings
 The amount of money that the host has risked on file contracts.
 If the host